 However, if there is one term that separates those-who-know from those-who-don’t-know, it is standard deviation.

 The standard deviation is a measure of how far the values in a data set are spread out.
-If the standard deviation is high, it means that generally the values are further away from the mean, and that is represented by a flat distribution.
+If the standard deviation is high, the values are further away from the mean.
+This is represented by a flat distribution.
 Conversely, a low standard deviation means that the values are close to the mean, so the dispersion is less.
 How is this useful?

 When we are monitoring real-life processes, the data is not all neat and tidy.
 There are natural variations in the values that are recorded.
-When we look at such data, we need to be able to observe which values are acceptable, and those that are outside some arbitrary limits, otherwise referred to as outliers.
+Looking at such data, we need to be able to observe which values are acceptable.
+Those that are outside some arbitrary limits are referred to as outliers.

 If the process temperature mean is 52 degrees celsius, with a standard deviation of 2 degrees we can say that:

 - 1 standard deviation would represent 50 degrees to 54 degrees.
 This range accounts for 68.3% of the total distribution of values;

 - 2 standard deviations is all of the values between 48 degrees and 56 degrees, which is 95.4% of the distribution;

 - 3 standard deviations is virtually all of the values – 99.7%.